 15. Michael Jackson

-Michael became one of the lead singers, and the band released “I Want You Back” in 1970.
-It was Jackson 5’s first number 1 song on the US Billboard Hot 100.
+Michael became one of the lead singers, and Jackson 5 released “I Want You Back” in 1970.
+It was the band’s first #1 song on the Billboard Hot 100.

-Jackson also began a solo career in 1972.
-His solo studio album Ben climbed to the top 10 on the US Billboard 200.
+In 1972, Jackson began a solo career.
+His solo studio album Ben was successful, climbing to the top 10 on the Billboard 200.

 Summing Up Our List Of The Famous ’70s Male Singers